OueslatiOualaEddine/Goal-Management-PFE/README.md

-# Dynamic Web Application for Goal Management using the OKR Method
+# Dynamic Web Application for Goal Management using the OKR Method to HRMaps / Square IT

 ## Overview